I’ve been in the real estate industry a very long time – at least, long enough to know how the game works.

 Real estate agents do their best to show buyers properties that fulfil these criteria.

-But what agents tend to see is buyers who change their minds on their budget and property needs continuously, or who hold back telling them what they really want or their true budget, leaving the agent confused about what the buyer really wants.
+But what agents tend to see are buyers who change their minds on their budget and property needs continuously, or who hold back telling them what they really want or their true budget, leaving the agent confused about what the buyer really wants.

 Thus, they come to the conclusion that “buyers are liars”.